AllskyTeam/allsky/README.md

 If you're using Raspbian lite or another distribution without a desktop environment, make sure to set the nodisplay option to 1 in settings.json.

+Also if your Raspberry Pi doesn't have a monitor on it's HDMI port, the nodisplay option should be set to 1.

 ## Compile your own version